sjhloco/ip_auto_lab/build_fabric/README.md

 Not sure about rollback, all though says all worked odd switch didnt rollback (full config, not sure if would be same with smaller bits of config).

 1. Add simple diagram
-2. Need to make it so post-validation doesnt run tnt checks if only running base and fabric
+2. Need to make it so post-validation doesnt run tnt checks if only running base and fabric.
+SO a different template used for napalm_validate (as  fail since needs 1 prefix) and custom_validate
 2. Add remaining services